Comparing Section 179D and 45L: Which Tax Incentive is Right for Your Project?

 Section 45L:

-• Eligible Projects: Single-family homes, multifamily units, and high-rise residential buildings.
+• Eligible Projects: Single-family homes, multifamily units, high-rise and low-rise residential buildings.

 • Certification Requirements: ENERGY STAR or Zero Energy Ready Home certification.